 Godzilla's bodyslam in Godzilla VS. Megaguirus is this, too.
 As is his dropkick in Godzilla VS. Megalon and the time he took to the skies and flew in Godzilla VS. Hedorah is a commonly-cited BLAM to many Godzilla fans.

-Fans that often argue toward one another on whether Godzilla's Revenge, Godzilla vs. Space Godzilla, the 1998 American remake, or Godzilla Final Wars is the worst Godzilla movie ever for various reasons.
-Said reasons include excessive stock footage (Revenge), bad music (Space Godzilla), adaption rape (remake and Final Wars), lackluster action (Revenge and Final Wars), ripping off ideas from other movies (remake and Final Wars), bland story and/or characters (all of them), bad dubbing even worse than usual (Revenge and Space Godzilla), bad updated appearances or the monsters themselves be them new or old (Revenge, remake, and Final Wars).
+Broken Base: Fans that often argue toward one another on whether Godzilla's Revenge, Godzilla vs. Space Godzilla, the 1998 American remake, or Godzilla Final Wars is the worst Godzilla movie ever for various reasons.
+Said reasons include excessive stock footage (Revenge), bad music (Space Godzilla), adaptation rape (remake and Final Wars), lackluster action (Revenge and Final Wars), ripping off ideas from other movies (remake and Final Wars), bland story and/or characters (all of them), bad dubbing even worse than usual (Revenge and Space Godzilla), bad updated appearances or the monsters themselves be them new or old (Revenge, remake, and Final Wars).

 Contested Sequel: Godzilla Final Wars.
 It's not uncommon to find completely polarizing opinions on this film from many fans to the point that it's mentioned as one of the best entries in the series as much as it is mentioned as one of the worst.

 The relatively short fight scenes and overabundance of monsters irritated fans who wanted longer fights and more screen time for their favorite characters.
 It didn't help that most of them were quickly killed off or beaten by Godzilla.